 What Age Should We Start?

 Flossing really isn’t much of a benefit until teeth start sitting closer together, typically between 2 and 6 years old.
-Up to that point, bristles of a toothbrush are perfectly capable of reaching all around those little pearly whites.
+Up to that point, the bristles of a toothbrush are perfectly capable of reaching all around those little pearly whites.
 As with most things, children need help learning the proper techniques that ensure effective dental hygiene habits.
 Once your child has learned how to floss, be sure to monitor them until you’re confident they are free to floss solo.

 Benefits of Flossing